 Navigate to the required Crate

 Click the Publish button from the top right-hand menu bar and a Publish Crate pop-up screen will appear

+A consistency check will be run automatically and the results will be displayed in the Publish Crate pop-up screen.

+Choose the “Publish to” option, either “Published Open Access” or “Mediated Access”.
+This option will determne which Owncloud ‘publications’ folder the crate will be published to.

+Click the “Publish as a bag” box if you don’t want to create a zip file during the Publish process.

+If the size of the create exceeds ‘max_zip_mb” system configuration parameter and “Publish as a bag” is not selected, the Publish button will be greyed out.

 Click the Publish button and a Publish Confirmation pop-up will appear on your screen

+A link will be displayed to the published crate.
+You can copy this link and use it to share the crate you have just published.

+The new crate will be available under your “publications” folder using the Files app.
+The crate will be published to either an open access sub-folder or a mediated access sub-folder, depending on your “Publish to” choice.

 Enter a valid email address into the entry box and click the send button

 An email will be sent from Cr8it to the email address entered at time of publishing.